-Clackamas County Department of the Treasurer shall comply with required legal provisions and Generally Accepted Accounting Principles (GAAP).
+The Clackamas County Treasurer's Office shall comply with required legal provisions and Generally Accepted Accounting Principles (GAAP).
 The accounting principles are those contained in the pronouncements of authoritative bodies including, but not necessarily limited to, the American Institute of Certified Public Accountants (AICPA); the Financial Accounting Standards Board (FASB); and the Government Accounting Standards Board (GASB).